Contargo/pdf-builder/README.md

 With the complexity of the PDF format and standard, comes the bagage of subtle bugs and problems.
-It has been shown that some placeholders words that use the letters "fi" are escaped in the PDF (Tj operand) as a "~" (tidle), rendering the placeholder useless.
+It has been shown that some placeholders words that use the letters "fi" are escaped in the PDF (Tj operand) as a "~" (tilde), rendering the placeholder useless.
 Beware!

 ## Development